linkerd/website/linkerd.io/content/2.12/tasks/upgrade.md

 The minimum Kubernetes version supported is `v1.20.0`.

-### Breaking changes in the core Helm chart
+### Breaking changes in core Helm charts

 The `linkerd2` chart has been replaced by two charts: `linkerd-base` and `linkerd-control-plane`.
 Please check the updated [Helm instructions](../install-helm/) for details.
-Note that all the extension charts like viz and multicluster remain as-is.
 Also note that support for Helm v2 has been dropped.

 Migrating to these new charts will incur in downtime for linkerd's control plane during the process, but as the proxies don't require the control plane to always